digitalronin/vagrant_zeromq_php/README.md

 vagrant_zeromq_php
 ==================

-Vagrantfile and puppet recipes to create an Ubuntu 12.04 VM with ZeroMQ and its PHP bindings
+Vagrantfile and puppet recipes to create an Ubuntu 12.04 VM with PHP 5.3.10, ZeroMQ 3.2.2 and its PHP bindings.

 Pre-requisites
 --------------